rschmehl/awesco.eu/content/authors/stephan-brabeck/_index.md

   url: "https://www.skysails.info/en"

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in use of kites for ship traction.
+bio: Interested in use of kites for ship traction and electricity generation.

 interests:
 - Business Development